bede/hostile/README.md

 # Long reads
 hostile clean --fastq1 long.fastq.gz  # Creates long.clean.fastq.gz
 hostile clean --fastq1 --index mouse-mm39  # Use mouse index
+cat reads.fastq | hostile clean --fastq1 -  # Read from stdin
-hostile clean --fastq1 long.fastq.gz --stdout > long.clean.fastq  # Send to stdout
+hostile clean --fastq1 long.fastq.gz -o - > long.clean.fastq  # Write to stdout
-hostile clean --invert --fastq1 long.fastq.gz  # Keep only host reads
+hostile clean --fastq1 long.fastq.gz --invert  # Keep only host reads

 # Short reads
 hostile clean --fastq1 short.r1.fq.gz --aligner bowtie2  # Single/unpaired
 hostile clean --fastq1 short.r1.fq.gz --fastq2 short.r2.fq.gz  # Paired
+cat interleaved.fastq | hostile clean --fastq1 - --fastq2 -  # Read interleaved reads from stdin
-hostile clean --fastq1 short.r1.fq.gz --fastq2 short.r2.fq.gz --stdout > clean.fq  # Send interleaved read pairs to stdout
+hostile clean --fastq1 short.r1.fq.gz --fastq2 short.r2.fq.gz -o - > clean.fq  # Write interleaved reads to stdout
 ```

 ## Custom indexes

-- To download ahead of time and cache the default index (`human-t2t-hla`), run `hostile fetch`
-- To list available standard indexes, run `hostile fetch --list`
+- To list available standard indexes, run `hostile index list`.
-- To download and cache another standard index, run e.g. `hostile fetch --name human-t2t-hla-argos985`.
-This will download and cache both short read (Bowtie2) and long read (Minimap2) indexes, unless restricted to one or the other using e.g. `--aligner minimap2`.
+- To optionally download and cache the default index (`human-t2t-hla`) ahead of time, run `hostile index fetch`.
+Include `--minimap2` or `--bowtie2` to download only the respective long or short read index rather than both.
+To download and cache another standard index, provide its name with e.g. `hostile index fetch --name human-t2t-hla-argos985 --minimap2`.
 - To use a custom genome/index (made with `hostile mask` or otherwise), run `hostile clean` with  `--index path/to/genome.fa` (for minimap2) or `--index path/to/bowtie2-index-name` (for Bowtie2).
-Note that Minimap2 mode accepts a path to a genome in fasta format, whereas Bowtie2 mode accepts a path to a precomputed index, minus the `.x.bt2` suffix.
+Note that Minimap2 mode accepts a path to a genome in fasta format or .mmi, whereas Bowtie2 mode accepts a path to a precomputed index, minus the `.x.bt2` suffix.
 A Bowtie2 index can be built for use with Hostile using e.g. `bowtie2-build genome.fa index-name`.
 - To change where indexes are stored, set the environment variable `HOSTILE_CACHE_DIR` to a directory of your choice.
-Run `hostile fetch --list` to verify.
+Run `hostile index list` to verify.

-- If (like [EIT Pathogena](https://www.eit-pathogena.com)) you wish to use your own remote repository of indexes, set the environment variable `HOSTILE_REPOSITORY_URL`.
+- If you wish to use your own remote repository of indexes, set the environment variable `HOSTILE_REPOSITORY_URL`.
 Hostile will then look for indexes inside `{HOSTILE_REPOSITORY_URL}/manifest.json`.

-- From version 1.2.0 onwards, Hostile automatically builds and reuses Minimap2 .mmi files to reduce warmup time for long read decontamination.
-The first time you use a new index you may notice an indexing delay, but thereafter it will be much faster.
+- From version 2.0.0 onwards, Hostile automatically builds and reuses .mmi files to speed up long read decontamination with Minimap2.
+If building an MMI is interrupted, you may receive an error about index corruption.
+If this happens, run `hostile index delete --mmi`, or if using a custom index, delete the .mmi created in the same directory.